vipul-21/design-cfps/cilium/CFP-30984-dns-proxy-ha.md

 In an event where SDP restarts when agent's gRPC service is unavailable, SDP can read state from `ep_config.json` and restore policy.

-### Indentity for upstream dns pods getting updated
+### Identity for upstream dns pods getting updated

 We are sending the set of identities for upstream dns pods along with the dns rules to the SDP through grpc stream.
 In case the upstream dns pods labels are updated, it will trigger the policy recalculation and the new set of identities will be sent to the SDP.
 This will help in enforcing the L7 DNS policy for the updated set of identities.

-### Scenarios and Expected Behaviour
+### Scenarios and Expected Behavior

-In an ideal scenario, both cilium agent and SDP should be interacting with each other through a biredirectional grpc stream.
+In an ideal scenario, both cilium agent and SDP should be interacting with each other through a bidirectional grpc stream.
 However, in an event where either of them restarts/upgrade/downgrade, what should be the expected behavior ?

 #### Cilium Agent is down, SDP is running

-* SDP should be able to proxy requests and enfore L7 DNS policy based on the existing bpf maps and in memory DNS rules.
+* SDP should be able to proxy requests and enforce L7 DNS policy based on the existing bpf maps and in memory DNS rules.
 The datapath of already configured policies will work.
-Any new mappings will not be updated until cilium agent is back up.
+Any new policy map updates will not be updated until cilium agent is back up.
 * In case SDP restarts while cilium agent is down, the SDP should be able to read the rules from the filesystem and restore them.
 Since Cilium agent writes the rules to the filesystem lazily, SDP might be reading an outdated DNS rules.
 This is a limitation of the current implementation and can be improved in future.

 #### Cilium Agent is running, SDP is down/restarting